Demystifying JAM - PBA6

 - Polkadot currently allows you to do a limited thing in-core, and on-chain.
 What are they?

-- In-chain: Re-execute the PVF, make the PoV accessible to DA
+- In-core: Re-execute the PVF, make the PoV accessible to DA

 --